The Massey vanishing conjecture for number fields: Higher Massey products, non-abelian cohomology and splitting varieties

-Using homogeneous spaces as splitting varieties opens the door to an application of previous work of the authors \cite{HW18} to establish a local-global principle for the vanishing of Massey products, subject to a Brauer-Manin obstruction:
+Using homogeneous spaces as splitting varieties opens the door to an application of the previous work of the authors \cite{HW18} to establish a local-global principle for the vanishing of Massey products, subject to a suitable Brauer--Manin obstruction.
+For this, recall first that if~$k$ has characteristic~$0$, the \emph{unramified} Brauer group $\Br_{\nr}(V) \subseteq \Br(V)$ of a smooth $k$-variety $V$ is defined to be the image of $\Br(V^c)$ in $\Br(V)$, where $V^c$ is any choice of a smooth compactification of $V^c$ (the resulting subgroup of $\Br(V)$ is in fact independent of the choice of $V^c$).
+When~$k$ is a number field, there is a natural pairing